Nuclei-Software/nuclei-linux-sdk/README.md

 ## Port to your target

-> demosoc is deprecated, please take evalsoc as example.
+> demosoc is deprecated and removed, please take evalsoc as example.

 For our current development evalsoc, we used the following resources: